berzak/celer/README.md

 </a>

 - [Eyetracking Variables](documentation/data_variables.md) Description of the variables in the fixations and interest area reports.
-- [Metadata Variables](documentation/metadata_variables.md) Description of the variables in the participants metadata file.
+- [Metadata Variables](documentation/metadata_variables.md) Description of the variables in the participants metadata and languages files.
-- [Language Models](documentation/language_models.md) Details on langugae models for surprisal values.
+- [Language Models](documentation/language_models.md) Details on language models for surprisal values.
 - [Syntactic Annotations](documentation/syntactic_annotations.md) Details on syntactic annotations (POS, phrase structure trees, dependency trees).
 - [GECO Augmented](documentation/geco_augmented.md) Details on new fields added to GECO.
 - [Experiment Builder Programs](documentation/EB_programs.md) Information on the EB experiment.